-This garlic pull apart bread recipe paired with Walmart’s Marketside soups are the perfect lunch or dinner for your family, especially when you’re short on time
+This garlic pull apart bread recipe paired with soup is the perfect lunch or dinner for your family.
+Great garlic bread recipe with no active dry yeast required for busy nights.

 Let me show you how easy this meal is to throw together, and how you can enjoy it at home too. 😉